michaelconnor468/Mystic/README.md

 ### Rendering

 Rendering consists of drawing animations to the screen at timed intervals.
+Only entities may animate themselves though the render implementation does not enforce it.
+This is used over a RenderableEntity derived class to keep inheritance chains short.

 #### Animation